qcri-social/AIDR/AIDR-Operator's-Manual.md

 ### Trainer

 While the Collector is a word-filter, the **Trainer** is a topic-filter.
 The more tweets are tagged, the more accurate the automatic classifier will be.
 When enough tweets have been classified (20 minimum), the Tagger automatically begins to tag new tweets by topic of interest.
 AIDR creates two types of trainers for a collection automatically: 1) Internal Trainer, which is used by collection owners to tag tweets without using volunteers.
 2) PyBossa trainer, which is used to crowdsource tweets to involve volunteers or third parties to help tag tweets.

 With the Trainer, users classify collected tweets by topics of interest, such as "Infrastructure Damage," and "Urgent needs," for example.
+Once AIDR has created  a Trainer, the user can classify the tweets herself, invite her organization to help classify, utilize volunteers to help classify the tweets, or all of the above.
+The trainer part of AIDR occurs in MicroMappers, a platform for digital volunteers, which is a partner of AIDR.
+To invite volunteers or your organization to tag tweets, just send the "Public link for volunteers."
 Any number of users can participate in classifying these tweets.
-Once AIDR has created  a Trainer, the user can classify the tweets herself, invite your organization to help classify, utilize the crowd to help classify the tweets, or all of the above.
-To do this, the user simply shares a link to the users training page with whoever you like.
-If you choose to crowdsource the classification of tweets, AIDR includes a built-in quality control mechanism to ensure that the crowdsourced classification is accurate.
+AIDR then receives the tagged tweets from MicroMappers with their labels and uses them to learn.
+Additionally, AIDR includes a built-in quality control mechanism to ensure that the crowdsourced classification is accurate.

 ### Tagger